PieterCooreman/Bootstrap-Template-Generator/README.md

 # Bootstrap Design Generator

-A single-file Bootstrap 5 website template generator that produces complete, randomized SaaS landing pages with **36 million+ unique visual combinations**.
-Every click generates a fully functional, responsive, dark-mode-ready website you can download as a standalone HTML file.
+A single-file Bootstrap 5 website template generator that produces complete, randomized SaaS landing pages with **108 million+ unique visual combinations**.
+Every click generates a fully functional, responsive, dark-mode-ready website you can download as a standalone HTML file -- including video background heroes, privacy/terms modals, cookie consent, and scroll animations.

 Download or use on https://pietercooreman.github.io/Bootstrap-Template-Generator/